-The generator and 30-gallon diesel generator fuel tank are located in the mechanical space.
-The generator tank is filled through a deck fill marked DIESEL on the starboard gunwale.
+If installed, the optional generator and 20-gallon diesel generator fuel tank are located in the mechanical space.
+The generator tank is filled through a deck fill marked DIESEL on the port gunwale.

-Check the diesel fuel level using the gauge on the engine multi-function display at the helm, or the control panel on the generator.
+Check the diesel fuel level using the gauge on the engine MFD at the helm, or the control panel on the generator.
 The fuel level may be read without starting the generator.